 A MESSAGE FROM SEN. WARNER ON CORONAVIRUS

-Below you will find a complete list of my actions to date on the coronavirus, along with resources for Virginians, the latest statistics on COVID-19 cases in Virginia, and guidance from public health officials.
+Below, you will also find complete list of my actions to date in response to the COVID-19 crisis, along with useful resources for Virginians, the latest statistics on COVID-19 in Virginia, guidance from public health officials, and current vaccine eligibility and sign-up information.

-My office continues to monitor the situation on the ground, including by maintaining regular contact with officials and health care providers in Virginia.
-My office also stands ready to assist with other coronavirus and non-COVID-19 federal issues.
+As always, I continue to monitor the situation on the ground, including by maintaining regular contact with officials and health care providers in Virginia.
+I also stand ready to assist Virginians with other COVID-19 and non-COVID-19 federal issues.
 If you or a loved one is currently experiencing an issue with a federal agency, please click here to contact my office.

 Coronavirus Resources for Virginians